ravimohan1991/KarmaEngine/README.md

 ```
 cp build/Debug-linux-x86_64/Karma/libKarma.so build/Debug-linux-x86_64/Application/
 ```
 Note: I am trying to add postbuildcommand in premake for Linux but I have not succeded yet.
-If you know how to do that, you are welcom to submit pull requests!
+If you know how to do that, you are welcome to submit pull requests!
 You may want to look [here](https://github.com/ravimohan1991/KarmaEngine/commit/cfadad34b94c4c6154fee51ff16f514d3c2b511e#diff-305eff9084f83e9096ab2d18b9815c7b52c4d3603363d3d6a27e1c85f466ec45) (line 118).

 Now you are ready to run Karma
 ```